DPDK/dpdk/doc/guides/nics/ark.rst

 Ingress RX and Egress TX operation is by the nominal DPDK API .
 The driver supports single-port, multi-queue for both RX and TX.

-Refer to ``ark_ethdev.h`` for the list of supported methods to act upon RX and TX Queues.

 Configuration Information
 -------------------------